nrs-org/novelslop/content/vol_01/chap_04.typ

   _"Wait, Miyutan got the main lead role for that anime?
 That’s impressive.
 She’s
     an idol, but she is absolutely nailing it as a seiyuu as well!"_

+  Mona had heard of the anime before, which was the adaptation of a pretty popular manga about a robot at the end of time.
+Though, post-apocalyptic stories were really not her cup of tea, so she only knew the premise of the show.
+Nevertheless, some of her favorite idols said that they enjoyed the manga, so she was quite tempted to read the whole thing.

+  However, now that she found out that her "Miyu-tan" was voice acting for the titular character Alice-chan, she decided to wait until the anime release instead.

   To stay relevant in the entertainment industry, broadening one’s horizon has become some sort of standard practice.
 If an idol just appealed to the same